FelixKrueger/reStrainingOrder/Docs/README.md

 This is a one-off process.

-`reStraining` is designed to read in a variant call file from the Mouse Genomes Project (download e.g. from The  Genomes Project](https://www.mousegenomes.org/).
+`reStraining` is designed to read in a variant call file from the Mouse Genomes Project (download e.g. from [The Mouse Genomes Project](https://www.mousegenomes.org/).
 It now assumes the GRCm39 mouse genome build by default, and uses the latest SNP annotation file (v8: [mgp_REL2021_snps.vcf.gz](https://ftp.ebi.ac.uk/pub/databases/mousegenomes/REL-2112-v8-SNPs_Indels/mgp_REL2021_snps.vcf.gz)); the previous version v5 (`mgp.v5.merged.snps_all.dbSNP142.vcf.gz`) is no longer supported. `reStraining` generates a new genome version where all positions found as a SNP in any of the strains (currently >50 different ones) are masked by the ambiguity nucleobase `N` (**N-masking**).
 The entire process of filtering through ~80 million SNP positions and preparing the N-masked genome typically takes a few hours and requires some 6GB of memory.

 If you don't have the mouse genome files already, you can download them from Ensembl, e.g. with a command like this: